Taiwan: Nancy Pelosi trip labelled as 'extremely dangerous' by Beijing

 When she set off on a tour of Asia on Sunday, there was no mention of Taiwan on her official itinerary, which included Singapore, Malaysia, South Korea and Japan.

-The White House has been open in its opposition to any such trip, and President Joe Biden said the military assessed as "not a good idea".
+The White House has been open in its opposition to any such trip, and President Joe Biden said the military assessed it as "not a good idea".

+But after Mrs Pelosi landed, White House spokesman John Kirby told CNN this visit was similar to previous trips by other officials.

+"There is no reason for this to erupt into conflict.
+There's no change to our policy.
+This is absolutely consistent with it."